brendonsoto/knowledge-notes/Tech/Hardware/moritz_klein_and_erica_synths_diy/VCO.md

 I also tried blowing on it to cool it down and noticed a change then too.
 This is really nice to have a hands on way of exploring these concepts.

+### Temperature Control
+NPN and PNP transistors can be used together to tackle *temperature problems*!
+The PNP transistor was introduced this time (NPN was for changing the frequency).

+I needed a refresher on why the NPN transistor was needed in the first place.
+It's to enable a linear change in voltage to produce an exponential change in voltage so the oscillator can span multiple octaves (using a 1V/Octave scaling).

+I was a little confused why the potentiometer and sequence audio jack were removed when introducing the PNP, but upon reflection I believe that was to isolate just the transistors working together.

+The PNP transistor was introduced as an **emitter follower** to be used with the NPN transistor to tackle the problem of the frequency changing when the temperature of the NPN transistor changes.
+When the NPN transistor heats up it "opens up more".
+The vagueness confused me.
+Somehow when heat is applied, more current comes out of the emitter of the NPN transistor which also implies an increase in voltage at its base.
+The PNP acts basically in the opposite way.
+As head is applied, the PNP transistor "closes up" and less current is outputted.

+On running the circuit, it was really interesting to hear the pitch rise and decrease as the result of touching the two transistors.

+Side:
+I believe what happens is the heat makes the particles move faster which means a slightly faster current and since there's an increase in current output more voltage is required to "match" so there's more of a draw at the base of the transistor.
+Then again, I have no idea what I'm talking about haha.

+### Tuning

 ## Questions
 ### Why are there different types of resistors?